 To manage your psoriasis, quit smoking and consider cutting alcoholic beverages completely out of your diet.

 If you’re overweight or obese, losing weight could be the key to managing your symptoms.
-Obesity not only a person’s risk of having psoriasis, but can also make the symptoms worse.
+Obesity not only

 Some ways to achieve a healthy weight include: